Everything you need to know about the international dual PhD degree can be found in this FAQ for the academic year 2022-2023.

 During my PhD

-I was not able to come to Université de Paris or I had to change my plans, will I have to reallocate the periods of stay negotiated in the agreement ?
+I was not able to come to Université Paris Cité or I had to change my plans, will I have to reallocate the periods of stay negotiated in the agreement ?

-My international dual PhD degree agreement was signed before the creation of Université de Paris.
+My international dual PhD degree agreement was signed before the creation of Université Paris Cité.
 Will the merger impact my agreement ?
 Will I have to sign a new one ?

-The universities Paris Descartes and Paris Diderot merged and integrated the IPGP on 1st January 2020 to form Université de Paris.
+The universities Paris Descartes and Paris Diderot merged and integrated the IPGP on 1st January 2020 to form Université Paris Cité.
 This newly formed university has since taken over the rights and obligations that were binding on its founding institutions, particularly, with regard to agreements.
-Thus, the international dual PhD degree agreements signed by Paris Descartes or Paris Diderot before the creation of Université de Paris remain in application.
-At the end of your PhD you will receive a diploma from Université de Paris, even if your PhD began before the merger.
+Thus, the international dual PhD degree agreements signed by Paris Descartes or Paris Diderot before the creation of Université Paris Cité remain in effect.
+At the end of your PhD you will receive a diploma from Université Paris Cité, even if your PhD began before the merger.

 Is it possible to change one of my PhD supervisors or the subject of my PhD ?